 The Article 29 Working Party (referred to as “WP29”) is made up of a representative from the data protection authority of each EU Member State, the European Data Protection Supervisor and the European Commission.
-The composition and purpose of WP29 was set out in Article 29 of the Data Protection Directive, and it was launched in 1996.
+The composition and purpose of WP29 were set out in Article 29 of the Data Protection Directive, and it was launched in 1996.
 WP29’s mission is to provide expert advice to the EU Member States regarding data protection and promote the consistent application of the Data Protection Directive.

-A group of experts in data protection from EU member states who provide advice on law makers regarding GDPR.
+A group of experts in data protection from EU member states who provide advice on lawmakers regarding GDPR.

-Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to him or her.